foobarberis/42-turing/README.md

 Goal: decide whether a binary word reads the same from left to right and from right to left.

+Before the palindrome check starts, the machine validates that the external input is a binary word.
+Inputs containing `-`, `y`, or `n` block in `INVALID_INPUT`.

 Idea: compare the outside symbols first, then move inward.
 Matched symbols are replaced with `-`.